HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 This guide describes the simplest way to start using YOLO ML backend with Label Studio.

+!
+TODO: insert video with demo:
+! there should be a video with all supported control tags: RectangleLabels, PolygonLabels, Choices, VideoRectangle.
+! you are in quickview opening a task, loader is in progress, buuum! and you see prediction on your screen.

 # Quick Start

 1. Add `LABEL_STUDIO_URL` and `LABEL_STUDIO_API_KEY` to the `docker-compose.yml` file.